rababrasheed/mini_riscv_cpu/README.md

 # Mini RISC-V CPU

 ## Overview
-This project implements a simplified, RISC-V single-cycle CPU written in Verilog.
+This project implements a simplified, RISC-V CPU written in Verilog.
 Each instruction completes in a single clock cycle and the design includes instruction fetch, decode, execute, memory access, and write-back stages.

 The purpose of this project was to gain hands-on experience with RTL design, CPU datapath construction, and waveform-based verification.